From princes to undertakers, Norway's motorists go electric

 Electric cars are almost entirely exempt from the heavy taxes imposed on petrol and diesel cars, which makes them competitively priced.

-A VW Golf with a standard combustion engine costs nearly 334,000 kroner (S$52,566) while its electric cousin the e-Golf costs 326,000 kroner thanks to a lower tax quotient.
+A Volkswagen Golf with a standard combustion engine costs nearly 334,000 kroner (S$53,160), while its electric cousin the e-Golf costs 326,000 kroner thanks to a lower tax quotient.

 Mr Per Kolner, a retired business leader in his late 60s, is already on his fifth electric car.